Most pipelines are not pipelines. They are wish lists with stages attached.

 Interpretation

-110-135: Strong pipeline discipline.
-Your pipeline is a reliable operating tool.
-Focus on marginal improvements in velocity and win rate analysis.
-You are likely ready to scale without adding chaos.
+110 to 135: Strong pipeline discipline.
+The pipeline is a reliable operating tool.
+Focus on marginal gains in velocity and win rate analysis.
+This is the range where scaling headcount or expanding into new segments will not introduce chaos.

 What to do with your score

 A low score is not a failure.
 It is a map.
-Every dimension where you scored below 75% of its maximum is a specific area where operational improvement will produce measurable revenue impact.
+Every dimension where you scored below 75% of its maximum points to a specific area where operational improvement will produce measurable revenue impact.

-If you scored below 80: an advisory session will walk through your results, identify the root causes behind your weakest dimensions, and build a sequenced plan to fix them — starting with the changes that affect forecast accuracy and deal velocity first.
+If you scored below 80 overall, or if any single dimension scored below 50%, an advisory session will walk through your results, identify the root causes behind your weakest dimensions, and build a sequenced plan to address them, starting with the changes that affect forecast accuracy and deal velocity first.

 Book an advisory session to review your scorecard →